-- opportunities for employment outlining the anticipated number of full-time and part-time positions to be created, and how this can change during the Project; - continued employment opportunities for employees of the existing Value Chain Solutions Heartland Project 1, if applicable; - anticipated workforce region of origin (i.e. local, regional, out-of-province or international employees); - the skill and education levels required for the positions; - investment in training opportunities; - expected workforce requirements based on the National Occupational Classification system and timelines for employment opportunities; - working conditions and anticipated work scheduling for construction and operation (e.g. hours of work, rotational schedules, workers' modes of travel to work sites); - · anticipated hiring policies, including hiring programs; - workplace policies and programs for Indigenous employment, workforce diversity and employment of women and other underrepresented groups; - · employee assistance programs and benefits programs; and - workplace policies and programs, including codes of conduct, workplace safety programs and cultural training programs.
+- opportunities for employment outlining the anticipated number of full-time and part-time positions to be created, and how this can change during the Project; - continued employment opportunities for employees of the existing Value Chain Solutions Heartland Project 1, if applicable; - anticipated workforce region of origin (i.e. local, regional, out-of-province or international employees); - the skill and education levels required for the positions; - investment in training opportunities; - expected workforce requirements based on the National Occupational Classification system and timelines for employment opportunities; - working conditions and anticipated work scheduling for construction and operation (e.g. hours of work, rotational schedules, workers' modes of travel to work sites); - anticipated hiring policies, including hiring programs; - workplace policies and programs for Indigenous employment, workforce diversity and employment of women and other underrepresented groups; - employee assistance programs and benefits programs; and - workplace policies and programs, including codes of conduct, workplace safety programs and cultural training programs.

-Workforce requirements must take Gender Based Analysis Plus (GBA+)4 into consideration (see also section 21.4 Application of GBA+Application of
+Workforce requirements must take Gender Based Analysis Plus (GBA+) into consideration (see also section 21.4 Application of GBA+).
+The information must be presented in sufficient detail to analyse how vulnerable or underrepresented groups will be taken into account, including Indigenous groups and other relevant community subgroups (e.g., women, youth, seniors).

-4 Gender Based Analysis Plus (GBA+) provides a framework to describe the full scope of potential adverse and positive effects under the Act.
+&lt;sup>4 Gender Based Analysis Plus (GBA+) provides a framework to describe the full scope of potential adverse and positive effects under the Act.
 GBA+ is an analytical framework that guides practitioners, proponents and participants to ask important questions about how designated projects may affect diverse or potentially vulnerable population groups.
 These Guidelines refer to "various subgroups" in the context of GBA+, either in reference to groups within the general population or within communities.
 The Agency's guidance document Gender-Based Analysis Plus in Impact Assessment provides guiding principles to allow proponents to use this analytical framework in their Impact Statement.